OneForFreedom/The-Summoners-Oath/README.md

 *It somehow.. floats?
 It looks really cool, its **MAGIC**...*

-To see the magical spellbook look here >
+To see the magical relics look here >

 To see some cool images, its *down* there v